-We offer nine primary, five secondary, one special needs school, five kindergartens and two private independent schools under the English Schools Foundation.
+We offer nine primary, five secondary, one special needs school, five kindergartens and two all-through private independent schools under the English Schools Foundation.

 The ESF Ordinance, CAP 1117 states that the object of the foundation is to offer ‘a modern liberal education through the medium of the English language to boys and girls who are able to benefit from such an education.’

 Applications for entry to any ESF schools are made through the Online Admission System (OAS) accessed via the ESF website.
-For K1, Y1 and Y7, application is made during a strictly limited period, 1 to 30 September of the year before they enter school.
+For K1, Year 1 and Year 7, application is made during a strictly limited period, 1 to 30 September of the year before they enter school.
 A few late applications are received each year.
-Both private independent schools, Discovery College and Renaissance College, do not operate a Year 7 central application process.
+Both DC and RCHK do not operate a Year 7 central application process.

 DC and RCHK are zone free.
-There is no geographical zoning for the kindergartens, however, there are guidelines in identifying a suitable kindergarten. (please see HERE)
+There is no geographical zoning for the kindergartens, however, there are guidelines in identifying a suitable kindergarten.

 Students from overseas wishing to apply for ESF primary or secondary school can only apply to the school of zone for their expected area of residence in Hong Kong.
 Applicants from Hong Kong and applicants from overseas have equal status.

-ESF Zones are adjusted from time to time in the light of changing numbers.
+ESF zones are adjusted from time to time in the light of changing numbers.

 2. Priority for Admission

-- Are Corporate Nomination Rights Nominees;
+- Corporate Nomination Rights Nominees;

-- Are Individual Nomination Rights Nominees;
+- Individual Nomination Rights Nominees;

-- Are current students requesting internal transfer;
+- Current students requesting internal transfer;

-* Priority for interview is subject to having attended kindergarten for a minimum of two terms prior to the applicable January Year 1 interview period.
+**Priority for interview is subject to having attended ESF kindergarten for a minimum of two terms prior to the applicable January Year 1 interview period.
 Students recently arrived from overseas are exempt from the two terms requirement.

-3. Admission Procedures for primary and secondary
+3. Admission Procedures

 Year of Birth to Year Level Placement: